blavejr/boWatt/architecture.readme.md

 - **Location:** `middleware/auth.go`
 - **Responsibilities:**
-  - Auth middleware checks for a valid token in `Authorization` header
+  - Auth middleware checks for a valid token in `Authorization` header, I use a simple token but I could use JWT tokens that expires and a second refresh token in the http-only cookie, the refresh token will be much longer living the the Bearer token and will be used to reauthenticate and generate a new token for the user
   - Loads user from DB and attaches to request context for use in controllers

 ---